The Savant Class

 Your study of warfare also grants you the benefits below:

-• You gain proficiency in medium armor,
+• You gain proficiency in medium armor, shields, and all martial weapons that do not have the Heavy property.

-Tactical Commander
+Tactical Command

 3rd-level Tactician Discipline feature

-Attack Order
+Attack action.

 Strategic Superiority

-6th-level Tactician Discipline feature
+7th-level Tactician Discipline feature

 Tactical Genius

-10th-level Tactician Discipline feature
+13th-level Tactician Discipline feature

 Your genius allows you to control the flow of each battle from the outset.
-When you roll initiative, you can issue an Order to
+When you roll Initiative, you can issue one Order before any creatures have a chance to act.

-do so after it rolls, but before you know if its attack hits.
+Also, when another creature that can hear you attacks your Focus, you can use Potent Observation on its attack roll.
+You can do so after it rolls, but before you know if its attack hits.

 Master Tactician

-15th-level Tactician Discipline feature
+18th-level Tactician Discipline feature

-issue an Order to a creature you can grant it temporary hit
+Your words inspire heroism in your allies.
+Any time you issue an Order to a creature, you can grant it temporary hit points equal to your Intelligence modifier (minimum of 1).

-points equal to your Intelligence modifier (minimum of 1).
+hit points equal to your level + your Intelligence modifier.

 Scholarly Pursuits

 Listed below are the Scholarly Pursuits available to a Savant.
-To learn a Scholarly Pursuit you must meet its prerequisites.
+To learn a Scholarly Pursuit, you must meet its prerequisites:

 Instruction